-3) Multi-platform lidar data registration: Two experiments were conducted to evaluate the performance of the proposed multi-platform lidar data registration framework, i.e., the registration between backpack lidar data and UAV lidar data and the registration among multi-scan TLS data.
-There are overall five parameters in the proposed registration framework (Table II).
-Among these parameters, T_I and T_S are two iteratively increasing thresholds, which can be set to relatively small values as initial values, and T_N can be set to a relatively large value based on experience.
-The remaining two parameters NN and T{VS} can be estimated using a trial and error method.
-A detailed discussion of the parameter setting will be described in the discussion section.
+3) Multiplatform LiDAR Data Registration: Two experiments were conducted to evaluate the performance of the proposed multiplatform LiDAR data registration framework, i.e., the registration between backpack LiDAR data and UAV LiDAR data and the registration among multiscan TLS data.
+Overall, there are five parameters in the proposed registration framework (see Table II).
+Among these parameters, $T_I$ and $T_S$ are two iteratively increasing thresholds, which can be set to relatively small values as initial values, and $T_N$ can be set to a relatively large value based on experience.
+The remaining two parameters number of neighbors (NN) and $T{VS}$ can be estimated using a trial and error method.
+A detailed discussion of the parameter setting will be described in Section IV.
 The two experiments used the same set of parameter values without any changes.
-The only difference in the registration procedures of the two experiments was that the registration of backpack and UAV lidar data used ground points to perform the fine registration, while the registration of multi-scan terrestrial lidar data used all points.
-Moreover, for the registration of TLS data, we used the data from scan position 1 as the target data and the TLS data from scan positions 2, 3 and 4 as the source data to be aligned with the reference coordinate system.
+The only difference in the registration procedures of the two experiments was that the registration of backpack and UAV LiDAR data used ground points to perform the fine